Changhong Showcases Full Range of High-end Smart Home Appliances at 127th Online Canton Fair | 15.06.20 | finanzen.at

 Changhong Showcases Full Range of High-end Smart Home Appliances at 127th Online Canton Fair

-SICHUAN, China, June 14, 2020 /PRNewswire/ -- Changhong, one of the leading home appliance manufacturers in China, will present its full range of high-end home appliances for global markets at the 127th Canton Fair from June 15 to June 24.
+MIANYANG, China, June 15, 2020 /PRNewswire/ -- Changhong, one of the leading home appliance manufacturers in China, will present its full range of high-end home appliances for global markets at the 127th Canton Fair from June 15 to June 24.

 Themed "Smart Connectivity ∙ Life Simplified", Changhong has created a new online VR exhibition hall to deliver an immersive visual experience to global buyers through a mix of videos, images, and 3D representations, enabling an enhanced understanding of the new product line-ups.